RonanC/prettier-config/README.md

 ```

 - Change your prettier configuration file name to: `.prettierrc.js`.
+  > It needs to be a JS file so you can use `modules.exports`.
 - Require this package in the `.prettierrc.js` file:
+  > Use the JS spread operator to pull all of the properties out of the required package JSON file.

 ```js
 module.exports = {